noaione/yuusha-shoukan-ln/sources/v10/chapter2.md

 can’t complain about their strangeness...
 W-What should I do, is there something that could derail their thoughts...
 Wait, that’s right!

 [Ummm, Lilia-san.
-I haven’t met King Hydra…... but I met a High-ranking God, God of Disasters-sama, you know?]
+I haven’t met King Hydra... but I met a High-ranking God, God of Disasters-sama, you know?]

 [...Eh?]